 - We also make pork and chicken empanadas.
 Use our Pulled Pork or Shredded Chicken, omit the BBQ sauce, and add 505 Green Chili Sauce.

-Yes you can!
-You can either keep them in the fridge or freezer.
+You can make these ahead and either keep them in the fridge or freezer.

 - Store as separate ingredients: make dough and roll into a ball.
 Cover with plastic wrap.
 We typically make it 6-8 hours in advance and let it rest on the counter at room temp.
 You can also make this 24 hours in advance, and then the morning of, take out of the fridge and let rest on the counter until ready to fry up.

 - Freezing: If freezing, then wrap again with foil.
 Make the filling and store in a separate freezer safe, if applicable, container.
 Store in the fridge for 1-2 days or freezer for 3-4 months.
 Thaw if needed, assemble and cook according to directions.

 - Store as assembled empanadas: Prepare according to recipe directions, but do not bake.
 If storing in the fridge, then place empanadas in an airtight container separating the layers with parchment paper.
 Refrigerate for 1-2 days.
 If freezing, then place empanadas on a baking sheet, be sure they do not touch, and flash freeze.
 Once frozen transfer them to an airtight freezer safe container, label and freeze for 3-4 months.
 Thaw in fridge and cook according to directions.
 NOTE: Be cautious of how wet the meat mixture is.
 If it’s too saucy it may cause the dough to become soggy.

 How long do empanadas last?
 Like most fried food, empanadas are best fresh.
 Having said that, you can store in a Ziploc bag and place in the fridge for up to 24-48 hours before reheating and enjoying.